-Many girls who struggle with substance use, particularly alcohol use, often struggle with disordered eating.
+Many girls and assigned female at birth who struggle with substance use, particularly alcohol use, often struggle with disordered eating.
 Both issues are related to attempts to control what they consume, as they have a direct impact on how they feel physically.
 Some researchers propose that both food and substances can become addictive patterns, measured by preoccupation, cravings, and a “lack of self-control.”
 Even though both issues share common features, many specialty treatment programs are not designed to address both issues.

 How common is the link between disordered eating and substance use?